 Consider your physical and mental health before travelling, especially if you have an existing medical condition.

 - At least eight weeks before you depart, see your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and implications for your health.

 If you need counselling services while overseas, contact the Australian Consular Emergency Centre in Canberra on +61 2 6261 3305 and ask to speak to a Lifeline telephone counsellor.

-Medications such as codeine (an opiate) are subject to special rules in Greece.
-If you are travelling with any such medicines, always carry a copy of your prescription and a letter from your doctor stating what the medicine is, how much you take and that it's for personal use only
+Medications such as codeine (an opiate) are subject to special rules.
+If you're travelling with any such medicines, always carry a copy of your prescription and a letter from your doctor stating what the medicine is, how much you take and that it's for personal use only.

 Contact the nearest